OpenAstronomy/packaging-guide/docs/ci.rst

 Continuous Integration (CI) is the method by which software is tested and built before deployment to users.
 A set of 'jobs' are defined in a ``.yml`` file, roughly taking the flow build - test - deploy.
 Each run is built from a clean environment.
-Workflows can be set to begin on triggers such as a ``git push`` or the completion of another workflow.
+Workflows can be set to begin on triggers for example, a ``git push`` or a new tag.

 There are an array solutions for running CI, Open Astronomy recommends `GitHub Actions <https://docs.github.com/en/actions/>`__ for projects using GitHub.
 GitHub Actions workflows are defined in the ``.github/workflows/`` folder at the root of the repo.